tecracer-chef/inspec-chef/README.md

 | INSPEC_CHEF_CLIENT   | chef_api_client   | The name of the client of the Chef server to connect as |
 | INSPEC_CHEF_KEY      | chef_api_key      | Path to the private certificate identifying the node |

+Using this plugin with Windows instances is broken with `chef-api` versions up to 0.10.4 due to a dependency issue within the deprecated `logify` gem.
+Versions starting with 0.10.5 use Chef's native logging system and work on both Linux and Windows.
+Other versions will only work with Linux instances.

 ## Configuration for TestKitchen

 To allow for more dev/prod parity, this input plugin detects if it is called